 Our pick: Fossil Hybrid HR ($195-$215)

-The Garmin Vivomove Style is a bit more pricey at $350, but it sure is a classy watch.
+The Garmin Vivomove Style is a bit pricier at $350, but it sure is a classy watch.
 It’s got five days of battery life, heart-rate monitoring, NFC payments, and a gorgeous hidden AMOLED display.
 While it looks like a typical analog watch, you can tap the screen to reveal a subtle smart display.
 This is the better choice for the more fitness-oriented user, as Garmin’s platform is one of the best around.

 Someone who hates watches, but wants something to track fitness or activity.